-It is important that we understand the 'metron' that the Lord has given us in regards to functioning in our gifts; and I especially want to look here at functioning in the prophetic gift and call.
+It is important that we understand the 'metron' or sphere of influence and authority that the Lord has given us in regards to functioning in our gifts; and I especially want to look here at functioning in the prophetic gift and call.

-Metron is the Greek word used in the following verses (Romans 12:3; 2 Corinthians 10:13) and it means ‘a determined extent, portion measured off, measure or limit’, or in other words, a sphere of authority, anointing and influence.
-Operating within that will bring a release of the power assigned to that sphere of authority, and a flow and ease in ministry, but operating outside it will cause problems.
+Metron is the Greek word used in the above verse and is also found in Romans 12:3 and means ‘a determined extent, portion measured off, measure or limit’ or, in other words, a sphere of authority, anointing and influence.
+Operating within that will bring a release of the power assigned to that sphere of authority and a flow and ease in ministry, but operating outside it will cause problems.

-Several things will determine your metron.
-Some of those things are - the call on your life and the sphere of authority that God has assigned to you in that call, your relational ability, your character, humility, teachability and more.
-A metron may grow as you grow in the use of the gift and in your character, and it may not.
+Several things will determine your metron, or sphere of influence.
+The call on your life will play a large part in determining that - whether it’s to operate in the gift of prophecy, or that you are called to the office of prophet.
+Your metron is determined by the sphere of authority that God has assigned to you in that call, your relational ability, your character, humility, teachability and more.
+A metron may grow as you grow in the use of the gift and in character, or it may not.
 Character shortcomings - lack of humility, teachability and accountability can severely limit a person’s metron.

 Difference between gift and office